andrei2siminic/AD-home-lab/Lab Setup.md

-# Lab setup - TODO
+# Lab setup - SOME DETAILS STILL MISSING.

 This is the setup of the lab.